jamesstar89/fancy-post/README.md

 ### Open source license
 If you are creating an open source application under a license compatible with the GNU GPL license v3, you may use Fancy post under the terms of the GPLv3.

+## Usage
+Type some text, “hello kitty”, into the `textarea` and the `Rules` will help determine which `FormType` to render, such as, `Blurb`, `Web Url` or `Image`.
+After this, fine-tune your form details and click `Save`.

 ## Styles
 This library leverages a few different library styles and patterns, such as `Ant Design`, `Material UI`, `SASS` and `BEM (Block Element and Modifier)`.

 ## Rules
 Use Rules in combination with the TypeHere component to show which FormType will be rendered.
-If user types: `https://tenor.com/search/kitten-gifs hello kittens`, then the FormType will render as `WebUrl`.
+If user types: `https://tenor.com/search/kitten-gifs hello kitty`, then the FormType will render as `WebUrl`.

 ## API